 LSH: All beginnings are hard, and so it is in the domain of People Analytics.
 What difficulties did you encounter, and how did you overcome them?

 MS: I read some articles about People Analytics and then tried to run some reports.
 Unfortunately, I could not reach a mature analysis by myself.
 For example, I tried, together with my team, to explore the link between improving our recruitment processes and retaining our people.
-We compared data by quarters and tried to find patterns, but our insights remained at a very basic level.
+We compared data by quarter and tried to find patterns, but our insights remained at a very basic level.
 Eventually, we understood that in order to overcome our obstacles we needed some professional and practical guidance.
 We started our bi-weekly People Analytics mentoring sessions, in which we managed to learn how to analyze our data better.
 This sort of learning helped us much more, in comparison to the constant exposure to theoretical articles.
 While doing “our homework”, the action items that we had after each mentoring session, we could deal with the complexity of our data, in a way that we couldn’t approach before.
-We could also afford to experiment with data, and making mistakes, knowing that we had the support of a professional framework.
+We could also afford to experiment with data and make mistakes, knowing that we had the support of a professional framework.

 The quick win

 LSH: How did you develop your first analytical project and how did it influence the management’s perspective?